layoutBox/PinLayout/README.md

 ###### Example:
 Layout using an edge.

 The following example will layout the view B left edge on the view A right edge.
-It only change the view B left coordinate
+It only changes the view B left coordinate.

 ![](docs/example-edges.png)